-With a limit of 3000 characters, there is a lot of room to get more creative and post much more engaging posts.
-Now you don’t need to omit or leave out details or even simplify your posts.
+With a limit of 3000 characters, there is much room to get more creative and post much more engaging posts.
+Now, you don’t need to omit details or simplify your posts.

-Because there is no need for you to struggle with the characters on every post and that will stop the waste of time⏱️ you had to spend on optimizing your posts.
+Because you don’t need to struggle with the characters on every post, that will stop the waste of time you have to spend optimizing your posts.

-- Grate for ideas and creating engaging posts
+- Great for ideas and creating engaging posts

-- Don’t write a long essay, people will scroll you down if you are bored.
+- Don’t write an extended essay; people will scroll you down if you are bored.